Congratulations. You’re taking steps to reduce the sodium in your diet.

 That’s because more than 75 percent of the sodium in the average American diet comes from salt added to processed foods.
 In other words, we often don’t even know we’re eating it.
 And while cutting table salt is wise, it may only be putting a tiny dent in your sodium total.

 “Sodium shows up in canned soups, salad dressings, and even products that don’t immediately come to mind when we think of ‘salty’ foods, such as pasta, bread and cereals,” said Rachel Johnson, Ph.D., R.D., .a professor of nutrition at the University of Vermont and a volunteer for the American Heart Association.

-In an ideal world we’d all handpick fresh ingredients and cook them at home, thus ensuring a low sodium intake.
+In an ideal world we’d all handpick fresh ingredients and cook them at home, thus ensuring a limited sodium intake.
 In the real world, however, we don’t always have time to cook.
 And who doesn’t enjoy eating out from time to time?
 So what’s a real-life solution to uncover this hidden enemy?

-Learning to tell the difference
+Learning to tell the difference.

 The secret to becoming a sodium sleuth is knowledge.

 “Whether you’re walking down a grocery store aisle or ordering at your favorite restaurant, there are ways to limit sodium if you know what to look for,” Johnson said.